Updated on July 18, 2025

 Date of creation: 1945

-Knowing the time without having to wind the watch mechanism was already a great innovation.
-At the end of the war, Rolex changed things again, this time by offering a date display directly on the dial of a watch.
-The Rolex Datejust (more precisely the Rolex Oyster Perpetual Datejust) was born.
-It was also with this model that the famous Jubilee bracelet was introduced, featuring rows of five-piece metal links.
+Knowing the time without having to wind one’s watch mechanism was an innovative feat.
+At the end of the war, in 1945 Rolex wowed the world once again, displaying the date directly on the dial of its Rolex Datejust (aka the Rolex Oyster Perpetual Datejust).
+The Datejust Rolex, beyond its impeccable movement, also served as an introduction to the famous Jubilee bracelet and its five-piece metal links rows.
+Classic, timeless, iconic, and prized by collectors.

 Date of creation: 1957